FirstBuild/ATTHackathon/GreenBeanVanilla/README.md

-Samples For Green Bean @ ATT Hackathon
+Samples For Green Bean
 ===

+rangestart.js : start a cook mode